Pearson-Higher-Ed/design/c/contextual-help/v1.0.0-beta.5/index.md

           * Include accordions when necessary to improve readability of longer topics or procedures.
           * Link to external assets such as EI guides, Marketing PDFs, Videos, etc. from within the Popular Resources articles when relevant.
           * Add Help List articles that are role specific (educator/learner/TA).
           * List up to 5 custom articles at the top of the list.
-Custom articles are specifically relevant to features/tools accessible at the current URL.
+These should be specifically relevant to features/tools accessible at the current URL.
 If the feature/tool is only available under certain conditions  it must be documented in a Standalone Article instead.
-          * Follow the formatting guidelines.
+          * Follow the formatting guidelines below.

           ### Don't
           * Reformat the layout or structure of Popular Resources and Contact Us article types.
 Your [UA Design representative](mailto:ann.persson@pearson.com) on the UXF Team will work with you in reviewing recommendations to ensure standardized contextual help articles are uniform across the customer experience.